 System Architecture

-An IoT solution consists of interconnected hardware and software components that collect data, transmit it, and process it for decision making.
+An IoT solution consists of interconnected hardware and software components that collect, transmit, and process data for decision making.

 Device Layer